-- About 78% of the female-owned businesses had KRA pins as compared to 83% of the male-owned enterprises. - ii) The female-owned enterprises with operational bank accounts were 74% while their male counterparts were 80%. - iii) 34 percent of female-owned businesses were operating without business plans as compared to 27 percent of maleowned businesses thus constricting their attractiveness to lenders and other investors. - iv) 40 percent of male-owned and 36% of the female-owned had been in business for over 10 years.
+- ii) The female-owned enterprises operational bank accounts were 74% while their male counterparts were 80%. - iii) 34 percent of femaleowned businesses were operating without business plans as compared to 27 percent of male owned businesses thus constricting their attractiveness to lenders and other investors. - iv) 40 percent of male-owned and 36% of the female-owned had been in business for over 10 years.